Former Nestlé CIO Filippo Catalano shares insights on effective data strategies, artificial intelligence, and more.

-In this episode, Tony hosts Filippo Catalano, former Global CIO at Nestlé, and upcoming EVP/Chief Information and Digitisation Officer at RB—Reckitt Benckiser.
+In this episode of Masters of Digital Transformation, Tony Saldanha hosts Filippo Catalano, former Global CIO at Nestlé, and upcoming EVP/Chief Information and Digitisation Officer at RB—Reckitt Benckiser.
 During his time as head of digital and later global CIO of Nestlé, Filippo oversaw the global digital and tech transformation of the world’s largest Food, Beverages, and Nutrition company.
 Filippo shares his affinity and thoughts on data utilization, its transformative impact, the F.A.I.R. data concept, ethics principles in data and AI, and advice on leaders’ role in driving their organizational data strategy forward.

 Data for Good: Data is itself neutral and can be used for either good or bad causes.
 Filippo advised that companies need to take a stance and utilize them not just for their bottom-line interests but also for more purposeful societal or environmental impact.
 Moreover, they need to partner with the other players, even competitors, to advance fundamental priorities such as sustainability.